john4web/blog/content/posts/liskov-substitution-principle.md

 ## Method Overriding

 The previous example showed a violation of the LSP.
-The LSP was violated because the methods setWidth() and setHeight() were overwritten in the subclass.
+The LSP was violated because the methods setWidth() and setHeight() were overridden in the subclass.
 As the two methods in the subclass behaved differently, Square could no longer be used instead of Rectangle without changing the behaviour of the program.
 You may be asking yourself:

 **Does that mean method overriding is always a violation of Liskov Substitution Principle?**
 -> Answer: _"it depends!"_